embedded-wasm/book/03-contributing.md

 When the runtime is built with `--features=wasm3` the `ewasm` library will also be included.
 You can use this instead however, the logs exposed when building under cargo leave a lot to be desired.

+#### Updating `rt`

+- Add a mock implementation to `src/mock/` for mock execution, see [src/mock/i2c.rs](https://github.com/embedded-wasm/rt/tree/main/src/mock/i2c.rs) for an example
+- Add a linux implementation to `src/linux/` for runtime use, see [src/linux/i2c.rs](https://github.com/embedded-wasm/rt/tree/main/src/linux/i2c.rs) for an example

 ### Updating the HAL (rust)